top of page

 • Question for the agent: Do you know how often the sellers have to replace the exterior wood?
 Do they have any issues with termites or wood destroying insects?

 *Pro tip: NEVER skip the termite inspection when you purchase a home, no matter how old/new the home is.
+I've seen my fair share of termite damage, but also common are carpenter ants or carpenter bees, which bore holes in wood.

-• Anything that looks like it would be difficult or costly to maintain.
-For example, lots of trees close to the house means that you will have to clean the gutters more often and have the trees trimmed frequently.
+• Lots of trees close to the house means that you will have to clean the gutters more often and have the trees trimmed frequently.

 • What is the exterior material of the house?
 Brick, vinyl siding, aluminum siding, wood, stucco?
 Each material has its own pros and cons, and some require more maintenance than others.